 In the cases where you choose to avoid transferring EU personal data outside of the EU, you should still make sure that your EU-based processor is aligned with GDPR requirements.

-You can do this via a Data Protection Agreement (DPA), which is a formal agreement between you – the data controller – and any third party processing data on your behalf (the data processor).
+You can do this via a Data Processing Agreement (DPA), which is a formal agreement between you – the data controller – and any contractor processing data on your behalf (the data processor).
 Many popular processors, like hosting companies or email services, have the DPAs already included in their Terms and Conditions document.
 Otherwise, you can use our free DPA starter template.

 Please note that, when you process EU data, you should always keep in mind the GDPR principles of data minimization and transparency.
 In simpler words, you should collect and process only the data that are truly necessary to your purpose and be transparent with your users.
 Here a Data Protection Impact Assessment (DPIA) could be helpful: though it’s not always mandatory, it’s a great way to assess and streamline your processing activities.